AljanScholtens/aljanscholtens.nl/content/_index.en.md

 - Every now and then I post landscape photos to [Instagram](https://instagram.com/aljan).
 - Posting photos of our [Small Münsterländer Nikki](http://www.instagram.com/munsterlandernikki/) on Instagram, she is sweet, stubborn and enthusiastic!

-_Last update on 22 October 2024.
+_Last update on October 22, 2024.
 The now page is inspired by [Nownownow](http://nownownow.com/)._

-## I’m currently interested in writing and speaking about
+## I'm currently interested in writing and speaking about

 - Wolf Maps and interactive maps
 - Landscape Photography